the-fellowship-co/facade/docs/getting_started/intro.md

 ---
 id: intro
-title: What's Byld ?
+title: What's Byld?
-sidebar_label: What's Byld ?
+sidebar_label: What's Byld?
 ---

-Byld is a tool to design, develop and deploy backends in a remarkably fast way.
+Byld is a tool to design, develop and deploy backends in a incredibly fast way.

-**How it works?**
+### How it works?

-- Architect with blocks
+1. **Architect with blocks**: Use blocks to bootstrap the individual units of abstraction in your business/organisation.
-- Communicate between blocks
+2. **Communicate between blocks**: Make the blocks communicate in both asynchronous and synchronous way.
-- Expose blocks with gates
+3. **Expose blocks with gates**: Expose the blocks using to variety of frontends using gates.
-- Deploy block and gates
+4. **Deploy block and gates**: Instantly deploy the blocks and gates using a single cli command.

 ## Setting it up